happycube/cxadc-linux3/README.md

 Note 01: The CX chip variant with the least self-noise is the cx23883 mostly found on the White Variation card with most clean captures at the 6dB off and Digital Gain at 0-10.

-Note 02: For reliable 40Mhz 8-bit & 20mhz 16-bit samples the recommended crystal is the `ABLS2-40.000MHZ-D4YF-T`.
+Note 02: ASMedia PCI to PCIe 1x bridge chips may have support issues on some older PCH chipsets: Intel 3rd gen, for example.
+ITE chips don't appear to have this issue.
+All White cards purchased so far have used the ITE chip.

-Note 03: Asmedia PCI to PCIE 1x bridge chips may have support issues on some older PCH chipsets Intel 3rd gen, for example, white cards use ITE chips which might not have said issue.
+Note 03: Users can replace the crystal to allow additional sample rates.
+For reliable 40Mhz 8-bit & 20mhz 16-bit capture, the recommended crystal is the `ABLS2-40.000MHZ-D4YF-T`.

 Note 04: Added cooling can provide stability more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware but currently only 40mhz mods have been broadly viable in testing.